Why you should add Sweden to your Indie/RTW trip[All content and prices updated July 2013]

 Sweden is the largest and most populous of the Scandinavian countries and it also leads the way in international influence.
 Not unlike its neighbors, they really run a tight ship in Sweden, but that doesn’t mean it can’t be a lot of fun too.
 This is an expensive country to visit, but if you do some research it can be done without breaking the bank.
 Going slightly out of season can also help control costs, but be warned that many of Sweden’s summer attractions - such as its tourist islands - open in July and close in late August.

-You can arrive in Sweden by long distance train - made even easier after the completion of the tunnel/bridge connecting Copenhagen to Malmo - but most people will want to book a flight into Stockholm’s Arlanda Airport.
-It’s not near the city center and the best way to get back and forth is their special express train.
+You can arrive in Sweden by long distance train, but most people will want to book a flight into Stockholm’s Arlanda Airport.
+It’s not near the city center, and the best way to get back and forth is their special express train.
 Watch for discounts on the weekend.
-Stockholm also has a few other regional airports that are used by discount carriers so pay attention to which one you’ll be using to avoid a transportation shock once you land.
+Stockholm also has a few other regional airports that are used by discount carriers, so pay attention to which one you’ll be using to avoid a transportation shock once you land.

 Where To Stay

 Sweden has plenty of hostels all over the country, but some are very seasonal so check the calendar before just arriving without a reservation.
 There are plenty of hostels in Stockholm and Gothenburg and they are open all year.